 2. Understand your benefits

 In addition to knowing what you spend, make sure you understand both the government’s maternity/parental leave benefits and any program offered by your employer.
 Find out whether you’re eligible and how much you’re going to receive per month.
-Don’t make any assumptions, says Sheryl Smolkin, a lawyer, writer and benefits blogger for the Toronto Star's Personal finance section.
+Don’t make any assumptions, says Sheryl Smolkin, a lawyer, writer and benefits blogger.
 For some parents, activities that affected their income the year before having a baby, such as being on sabbatical, may also affect their eligibility for EI benefits.
-Find out from Service Canada if you’re eligible for Employment Insurance Maternity and Parental Benefits.
+Find out from Service Canada if you’re eligible for Employment Insurance maternity and parental benefits.

 Taking an in-depth look at the income you’re likely to receive can also help you decide how much time you can afford to take off.
 Sometimes, says Cakebread, it might make financial sense to split the leave between yourself and your partner.